Demonology Warlock PvP Rotation and Playstyle (Dragonflight / Patch 10.0.7)

 You should also be using the talent Amplify Curse that empowers

-the next cure you use.
+the next curse you use, especially on

 Macros